Essential Oils Make and Take Guide with DIY Recipe Ideas

 Step 1: Planning

-Now that you know you WHY for your essential oil class, let's get to the HOW.
+Now that you know your WHY for your essential oil class, let's get to the HOW.
 The first step in holding a successful make and take event is planning.
-This is where you are going to hammer out all the details for your class.
-Here are some questions to answer in order to have a successful meeting:
+This is where you'll hammer out all the details for your class.
+Here are some questions to answer to have a successful meeting:

 Who is your audience?

-Determine who will you be teaching.
-Is the audience beginners, knowledgeable team members, dabbling family members.
+Determine who you will be teaching.
+Is the audience beginners, knowledgeable team members, or dabbling family members?
 You want to think of who will be there.
 Be aware of who you will be teaching so you can structure your teaching to them.
-Some groups you can keep it really simple with, just the basics (don't worry we will go over them!).
+Some groups you can keep it really simple with, just the basics (don't worry, we will go over them!).
 Other groups will want more information and ask more questions.
 You don't need to know everything, you just need to be able to find the answers.

 Where will you hold your class?

-If you are having an intimate essential oil party this could be at someone's house.
-If you are holding a larger class you will need to choose your location.
-When you’re choosing your location, ensure it is easy to find parking and accessibility of needed equipment such as power outlets, water, bathrooms, etc.
+If you are having an intimate essential oil party, this could be at someone's house.
+If you are holding a larger class, you will need to choose your location.
+When you’re choosing your location, ensure it is easy to find parking and that the required equipment is accessible, such as power outlets, water, and bathrooms.

 What day and time is best for your group?

-It is hard to find a perfect time or day of the week, but this is where the question "Who is your audience" important.
+It is hard to find a perfect time or day of the week, but this is where the question "Who is your audience?" is important.
 Schedule at a time that is convenient for your students or guests.

 What subject do you want to teach?